rjmascolo/marketr_MGMT_frontend/README.md

 ### How is it made? ###

 This application is made using React and Redux on the frontend and the backend in Ruby on Rails.
-The frontend is styled with a mixture of th Semanti UI CSS library along with custom CSS styling.
-The frontend also utilizes some librarys like Draft.js that is used to createa a wysiwyg editor.
+The frontend is styled with a mixture of th Semantic UI CSS library along with custom CSS styling.
+The frontend also utilizes some librarys like Draft.js that is used to create a wysiwyg editor.
 The backend utializes the gem Paperclip that helps manage files that are uploaded and is linked with Amazon's S3 to store files.

 [Check it out!](https://marketr-mgmt-frontend.firebaseapp.com/)